MrComexs/jxl-lossless-batch-converter/README.md

 ## bugs
 - none that I know of
 ## Features
+- asked user if they want to import images that were smaller then the output of cjxl
 - webp support
 - kdialog support
 - deletes orignal image